X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 Before posting to any Web forum, check if it has a Search feature.
 If it does, try a couple of keyword searches for something like your problem; it just might help.
 If you did a general Web search before (as you should have), search the forum anyway; your Web-wide search engine might not have all of this forum indexed recently.

 There is an increasing tendency for projects to do user support over a Web forum or IRC channel, with e-mail reserved more for development traffic.
-So laok for those channels first when seeking project-specific help.
+So look for those channels first when seeking project-specific help.

 In IRC, it's probably best not to dump a long problem description on the channel first thing; some people interpret this as channel-flooding.
 Best to utter a one-line problem description in a way pitched to start a conversation on the channel.